javascript-tutorial/en.javascript.info/1-js/2-first-steps/5-variables/article.md

 alert(num);
 ```

-...But that is allowed for compatibility with the old scripts.
-It is a frowned-upon feature that is disabled in the strict mode.
+...But that is an old feature of the language, kept for compatibility with the old scripts.
+It's usage has been frowned-upon for a long time.
+It's an error in the strict mode.

-The code below will give an error:
+The code with `"use strict"` will give an error:

 ```js
 //+ run untrusted